Equim-chan/Mortal/docs/src/index.md

 ## Features
 * [x] A strong mahjong AI that is compatible with Tenhou's standard ranked rule for four-player mahjong.
 * [x] A blazingly fast mahjong emulator written in Rust with a Python interface.
-Up to 23K hanchans per hour[^env] can be achieved using the Rust emulator combined with Python neural network inference.
+Up to 40K hanchans per hour[^env] can be achieved using the Rust emulator combined with Python neural network inference.
 * [x] An easy-to-use mjai interface.
-* [x] Serve as a backend for [mjai-reviewer](https://github.com/Equim-chan/mjai-reviewer) (formerly known as akochan-reviewer).
+* [x] Serve as a backend for [mjai-reviewer](https://github.com/Equim-chan/mjai-reviewer) (previously known as akochan-reviewer).
 * [x] Free and open source.

 ## About this doc